rjp-at-insight/Ruby-Full-Stack-Development/Object-Oriented-Programming/readme.txt

 - Inherintance - The building or modifying of a class by building off of another class.

 - Polymorphism - The ability for an object or method to alter its behavior in order to process data differently based on the object/data that it is given to process.
-A signle interface to access entities of different types.
+A single interface to access entities of different types.

 # CLASS AND OBJECT DEFINITION